Nilly Robot

 Yikes.

-“Well, he should probably go do therapy about it instead of trying to kill us, but what do I know.
+“Maybe he should uh.
+Probably go do a therapy about that then, instead of making it our problem.
 Guess that's kind of off the table here, though.”

 Jenna grimaced.
 People never liked my sense of humor.
 Oh well.